testscope-io/testscope-io.github.io/getting-started.md

 ## 1. Create a new project

-Once you are logged in, please create your project by clicking the "Create new project" button.
+After you are logged in, you can create your first project by clicking the "Create new project" button.

 <img src="/assets/getting-started/1.png" style="width:100%"/>